 - If the Business Expands to Additional Locations – If the business will have a physical presence in multiple states (offices, warehouses, employees, etc.), a foreign entity registration will often need to be filed with those states.
 A Registered Office will need to be appointed with a physical address in each state.

-- Annual Notices – Registered Office services provide reminders on the state requirements such as annual report filings.
+- Annual Notices – Registered Office services provide reminders on the state requirements, such as annual report filings.

-How much does a Registered Office cost?If you act as your own Registered Agent, there is no cost.
-Depending on the services provided, a commercial Registered Agent service typically costs between $100-$150 per year.
-Northwest Registered Agent’s service is $125 per year and offers several extras.
-Some entity formation companies like IncFile, include a Registered Agent at no cost for the first year when you register your corporation or LLC with them.
+If you act as your own registered office, there is no cost.
+Depending on the services provided, a commercial registered office service typically costs between $100-$150 per year.
+Northwest Registered Agent’s service is $125 per year and offers several extras such as document scanning and mail forwarding.
+Some entity formation companies like IncFile, include a registered agent at no cost for the first year when you register your corporation or LLC with them.

 A Registered Office can be changed by submitting the Change of Registered Office Form along with the filing fee to the Department of State.